NR1243/Book_Author_Management/README.md

 # Book_Author_Management

--This is a book managing c# console app which contains a Rack to store book and author details with max capacity of 10
+This is a book managing c# console app.
+It contains a Rack to store book and author details with max capacity of 10